Challenges with VSAM Data – Change Data Capture (CDC) Solutions and Benefits

 - Like in CICS case, LOGREPLICATE is enabled and a log stream is assigned to the VSAM data set.

 - When a batch application operates on a record, the log stream associated with the VSAM data set also logs the record and what happened to it using the DDNAME name as the identifier of the source of the change.

 - Two VSAM data sets are required, a base data set and a changing data set.

 - The utility is run on the two data sets to compare them using a provided key.
 The differences are written to a specified log stream.

 - This approach works with most VSAM organization schemes.

 Some of the benefits Connect CDC can offer to enterprises include:

 - Near-real time Replication of VSAM data sets to Hadoop data lakes.

 - Data can be kept unchanged in HDFS or the cloud, which can be archived or further processed.

 - Data can be loaded to Hive or Impala databases and kept in synch with the VSAM data on the mainframe.

-- Using the DMX-h capability to process complex COBOL copybook layouts, captured VSAM data set records can be cleaned, transformed on the fly and be made available in file formats like Tableau, Apache Avro, Apache Parquet, Hive, or Impala for analytics, data science, and machine learning processing.
+- Using the Connect for Big Data capability to process complex COBOL copybook layouts, captured VSAM data set records can be cleaned, transformed on the fly and be made available in file formats like Tableau, Apache Avro, Apache Parquet, Hive, or Impala for analytics, data science, and machine learning processing.

 - Captured VSAM data can be pushed to streaming platforms like Kafka and MapR Streams